 - Grill until an instant read meat thermometer inserted into the center of the pork registers 145 degrees F.

-- Immediately serve the Prosciutto Wrapped Pork Tenderloin topped with the Fig Port Wine Sauce!
+- Immediately serve the Prosciutto Wrapped Pork Tenderloin topped with the Fig Port Wine Sauce on a serving platter!

 Calories are approximate depending upon the Pork Medallion size and the amount of Fig and Port Wine sauce used.